TCA166/CK3-history-extractor/README.md

 #### Decompressing your save file

-The save file is compressed using zlib, meaning any ordinary decompression program is capable of decompressing the save file.
+It is possible the save file is compressed, however it's also possible it's not.
+Depends on the settings and game version.
+If you aren't sure if it is just try decompressing.
+Just decompress it then as if it was an archive.
+If the process fails, then the save file isn't compressed and the save file is ready to go.
-Just decompress it then as if it was an archive, then enter the new directory and copy the ```gamestate``` file inside.
+If it the file gets decompressed successfully then enter the newly created directory and copy the ```gamestate``` file inside.
 That file is your actual file the program is expecting.
-If the save file is compressed but you are sure the contents are plain text, you can run the tool with ```--zip``` which will make the tool decompress the input file as if it was an archive.
+If the save file is compressed but you are sure the contents are plain text, you can also just run the tool with ```--zip``` which will make the tool decompress the input file as if it was an archive.

 ### Running the program

 You can run the program from the command line or just by double clicking it.
 If you ran it with no arguments it will ask you for the path to the file and for the path to the game.
+**It is very important that game path provided points to the ```/game``` subdirectory in your ```Crusader Kings III folder```.
+Otherwise you will recieve errors when providing the path.
 For users familiar with console environments here are details on that interface:

 ```sh